ilci66/opengl-expriments/advanced-opengl/readme.md

 - It looks like the bug appears after the first movement.
 Which means the inital draw is fine and the user input breaks it.
 Probably a problem with the stencil buffer
   - Turns out I forgot to clear the stencil buffer

+## The project is still in the works and to be finished later after gasining some practical Three.js knowlegde